San Francisco Bay Guardian, 2003-02-05, v37-n19 - 19golden

 "The Sierra Club is still committed to seeing a car-free concourse," he told us.

 Even with all of the changes, Ellzey told the authority members at their October meeting that the plans were still "in excess of the budget" and the design would change again.
 He didn't say what those changes would entail, and the authority didn't debate or discuss the matter.

 So on Dec.
 2 the authority signed off on the current plan.
 Ellzey presented the authority members with an even lower-cost design that called for the southwest tunnel to be permanently filled in with dirt, according to meeting minutes and the architects' schematics.
 In addition, the new plan raised the height of the garage so that less earth would have to be excavated, said Chris Duderstadt, a retired engineer and member of the Alliance for Golden Gate Park.
-Again, this would hold down costs, but it alters the surface elevation of the concourse, which Prop.
-J specifically stated shouldn't happen.
+Again, this would hold down costs, but it alters the surface elevation of the concourse -- even though Prop.
+J specifically stated that the surface elevation should not be changed.
 And the elimination of the natural light and ventilation system forced the addition of two huge ventilation structures outside of the concourse, to the north of the de Young and in the Rhododendron Dell to the northeast of the Academy of Sciences.

 Rizzo told us the MCCP had forced the alterations to the plan.